RedPho/sync_player/README.md

 1. Android and ios support(far future)
 2. User friendly interface
 3. Separate host from server.
 (This way I can use a server so that users don't need to configure their own servers and also everyone can use it)
+4. Chat, reactions
+5. Pointer: A user can point to something visual in the video.